 - Once all the cookies have been stamped, apply a royal icing rose.
 I know I don’t have a royal icing rose tutorial on my blog right now but it’s coming soon.
 Until then, you can see a royal icing rose tutorial here.

-- Place a little royal icing to the center of the cookie and add the rose.
+- Place a little royal icing on the center of the cookie and add the rose.

-- Since the train are vintage you can use a little petal dust to make the rose look a little more rustic.
+- Since the train is vintage you can use a little petal dust to make the rose look a little more rustic.

 Do you ever look at your cookie cutters to see different designs?
 If so, is there a cutter you need to see with a different perspective?
 I’d love to hear about it.